 - Sandals or water shoes

-- Beach towel if your hotel or resort doesn’t provide them or offer them to rent (keep in mind that many accommodations don’t want you using your bathroom towel at the pool or beach)
+- If your hotel or resort doesn’t provide beach towels or offer them to rent (keep in mind that many accommodations don’t want you using your bathroom towel at the pool or beach) plan to bring your own.
+Buy your own fluffy beach towels on Amazon.

 Final thoughts on weekend packing lists